J&J Design: Seaway

 In 1989 the two brothers founded a broader company, Seaway, expanding the design to engineering, tooling and prototyping for boat manufacturers.

 By 2000 Seaway became the only independent company outside major yacht builders that could engage in the entire boat development process - from design to prototype and final moulds, for a list of clients that included Bavaria, Jeanneau, Dufour Yachts and Grand Soleil.
 Its revenue grew to 6.6 M Euros.

 KD Group, one of the largest Slovenian private finance groups, invested 3 M Euros in the company in 2001, for a 50% share and a request for change of strategy to own boat production.
 This investment enabled the purchase of a robot for precise prototype and mould production, required by Seaway's customers and acquisition of new, larger premises for installation of the new tool.

 In 2003 J&J Design developed, in cooperation with Jørgen Bonde from Denmark, the new-era Shipman sailing boat, Shipman 50, the first singlehanded high-performance pilothouse offshore cruiser.
 New carbon/epoxy prepreg technology (Carbon fiber reinforced polymer), previously only used in competition sailing such as the America's Cup, made possible the transition to lighter, faster and more efficient production cruising yachts.
 Shipman 50 was followed by bigger Shipman 63, Shipman 72 and Shipman 80 models.

 In 2009 a hybrid powerboat with diesel, electric and solar propulsion was developed and produced, the 33 feet (10 m) long Greenline Hybrid 33.

 Its main appeal besides the hybrid propulsion with zero-emission and no-noise sailing was the constant availability of 110/230 VAC power for appliances.
 Arguably the best-selling 10 m boat in 2010 and 2011 it sold 400 units by 2015, and was followed by larger models, GL 40 in 2011, Ocean Class 70 in 2012 and GL 48 in 2014.

 Hybrid technology was also applied to the sailing boat line, to the Shipman 59 Hybrid Solar Carbon in 2014, designed together with Doug Peterson and the French naval architect Guillaume Verdier.

-The world financial crisis of 2007 had a severe impact on the pleasure boat sector.
-The enduring credit crunch that followed crippled the production at Seaway and despite the full order book in 2015 both divisions of the company went out of business.
+The Great Recession had a severe impact on the pleasure boat sector.
+It crippled the production at Seaway and despite the full order book in 2015 both divisions of the company went out of business.